 Now, though, reading Ripatrazone’s words, I wonder if it was that odd mental space … between the organic and the planned that running creates in me that allowed me to stop writing.

 The only way I can explain this is to tell the story behind the pictures in today’s post, which I took on a short, gentle run in late July, after a particularly torrid day at work.
 I made it onto the beach before the sun set.
 Once there, I ran with the sun ahead of me rather than at my back.
 And at the halfway point, at the breakwater, I stopped.

 I took these photos, and I breathed in, and I felt the lowering sun on my skin, and I felt everything inside of me, finally, stop.

 This, I think, is what running does for me: it allows me to stop.
 It brings me into a kind of stillness I don’t feel at any other time.
 Running, stopping, finding stillness: to say that these things are intimately connected with each other seems a contradiction in terms.
 But perhaps it’s not, because something shifted inside of me when I took up running again last year: I felt it almost immediately.
 That shift was what allowed me to stop writing, which was something — I see now — I had to do, in order to move forward in my life: and to move forward, also, in my writing (again, that contradiction in terms).

 Perhaps, in the end, Ripatrazone puts it better than me — not in his clichéd injunction to writers to run in order to improve their writing, but in his description of the paradoxes that both writers and runners must face.

 In any case, on the day that I’m speaking of, the day that I took these photos, once I had stopped for a while to breathe in, and to look about, and to rest, I knew that I was ready to move again.
-And so I ran home, with the sun sinking into the sea behind me and the air gradually chilling, and a sense of stillness all about me, and also inside of me.
+And so I turned and ran homewards, with the sun sinking into the sea behind me and the air gradually chilling, and a sense of stillness all about me, and also inside of me.

 Deep, deep inside.